bengtmartensson/IrScrutinizer/BUILD.md

 [here](http://stackoverflow.com/questions/11770806/why-doesnt-icon-composer-2-4-support-the-1024x1024-size-icon-any-more).

+## AppImage creation
+To build the x86_64 AppImage, define `bundledjdk_url_sans_file`
+    and `bundledjdk` in `pom.xml` to point to a suitable JDK distrubution file.
+    If a file with name given by `bundledjdk` is not present in the top level directory, it can be downloaded by the script `tools/get-jdk-tar.sh`.
+    Then the maven goal `make-appimage` (which will be invoked during a normal build) will build an appimage for x86_64.

 ## Test invocation
 For testing purposes, the programs can be invoked from their different target directories.
         IrScrutinizer can be invoked as

-    $ cd IrScrutinizer
     $ java -jar target/IrScrutinizer-jar-with-dependencies.jar

-and IrpMaster as

-    $ cd IrpMaster
-    $ java -jar target/IrpMaster-jar-with-dependencies.jar _[arguments...]_

 IrScrutinizer can also be started by double clicking the mentioned jar file,
     provided that the desktop has been configured to start executable jar with "java".

 ## Installation
-For reasons unclear to me, Maven does not support something like `make install` for installing a
+For reasons unclear to me, Maven does not support something like `make install` for installing a recently build program on the local host.
-    recently build program on the local host.
-Instead, the supplied script `tools/install-irscrutinizer.sh` installs the program to normal Linux/autotools locations.
+Instead, the supplied `tools/Makefile` can install the program to normal Linux locations (in the Makefile `INSTALLDIR`),

-    (Actually, invoking Maven with the "deploy" target will invoke this script too.)
+        sudo make -f tools/Makefile install

-    Alternativelly, the just created generic-binary package
-    (`IrScrutinizer/target/IrScrutinizer-bin.zip`) can be installed using [these instuctions](http://harctoolbox.org/IrScrutinizer.html#Generic+Binary).
+Equivalently, the just created generic-binary package `IrScrutinizer/target/IrScrutinizer-*-bin.zip`) can be installed using [these instuctions](http://harctoolbox.org/IrScrutinizer.html#Generic+Binary).